Diagnosed With Arthritic Ankles? What You Can Expect From Treatment

 Custom braces that eliminate motion and take pressure off the ankle often are the next step in treatment.

-Lastly, injections of cortisone, stem cells — or more recently — platelet-rich plasma may be an option.
+Lastly, injections of cortisone, hyaluronic acid, platelet-rich plasma or more recently stem cells may be helpful.

 Ankle fusion, also called arthrodesis, is the most time-tested method of surgery.